The Power of Slow Practice: Why "Going Slow" Will Make You Faster

 However, in my experience, this drive often leads to speeding through practice sessions in the hope of mastering a piece sooner.
 But in reality, the opposite is true: slowing down is the fastest route to real improvement, whether you’re playing guitar, piano, or working on vocal technique.

-It might sound counterintuitive, but here’s the truth:
+It might sound counterintuitive, but here’s some science to support this principle of slow practice:

 Why Slow Practice Works

-At the core of slow practice is muscle memory – your brain and body need time to absorb and perfect the movements.
+At the core of slow practice is muscle memory: when you practice deliberately, your brain and body form stronger, more accurate neural connections, allowing movements to be learned correctly and retained longer (Doyon & Benali, 2005) [2].
 When you rush through practice, you’re more likely to reinforce mistakes, which can be difficult to unlearn later.
 On the other hand, when you slow things down, you allow your brain to process each movement clearly and fully, making sure you’re getting it right every time.

 When you practice slowly, you're not just giving your fingers, voice, or rhythm a workout – you're teaching your brain to deeply understand the movements.
 At a slower pace, you have the mental capacity to listen closely to the subtle details of your playing.
 You can adjust your technique with more accuracy because you’re not overwhelmed by the need for speed.

-By slowing down, your muscles can absorb the correct movements and your awareness can focus on the small adjustments needed to improve.
+By slowing down, your muscles can learn the correct movements and your brain can consolidate them into lasting patterns, reducing error propagation and improving long-term performance (Doyon & Benali, 2005) [2].
 Over time, this careful, mindful approach builds a solid foundation, and your body will internalize the movements correctly, making them automatic.

 THE ALCHEMY OF MUSIC